 At Harris Velázquez Gibbens, we’re tough because we care.

-We have successfully represented many families who lost loved ones to tragic and preventable accidents.
+Our legal team has successfully represented many families who lost loved ones to tragic and preventable accidents.
 Working with experts like medical professionals, accident reconstruction specialists, engineers, and other qualified parties, we work to build the strongest case possible.
 Our experienced lawyers understand what you’re going through and will fight for the compensation and justice you deserve.